The Bylaws specify how UAW Local 2865 functions and how we govern ourselves. Click here to view your elected Bylaws Committee members.

 Section 7.
 Alternate members of the election committee shall assist in the conduct of the election as needed.
 The election committee may also recruit and supervise volunteers as needed to assist in the conduct of the election, including overseeing ballot boxes, conveying ballots from the polling place to the location where the ballot count is held, and counting ballots for Campus Unit Elections.
 In no case shall such volunteers be candidates for office in the election.

 Section 8.
 No member or alternate member of the election committee shall be eligible to run for any office in any election that the committee supervises.
-In the event that a person serving as a member or alternate member of the election committee seeks an office, she or he must resign the position on the election committee prior to accepting a nomination for that office.
+In the event that a person serving as a member or alternate member of the election committee seeks an office, they must resign the position on the election committee prior to accepting a nomination for that office.

-Section 1.
-Elections for Local Union officers, including the officers of the Executive Board and the Joint Council, shall take place in May 2017 and every two (2) years thereafter.
+Section 2.
+Elections for Local Union officers, including the officers of the Executive Board and the Joint Council, shall take place in May.
 Installation shall take place at the next Joint Council or Executive Board meeting following the election, except as otherwise authorized by the UAW International Executive Board.

-Section 6.
+Section 7.
 The election shall be held no sooner than fourteen (14) days after the close of nominations.
 It shall be conducted by secret ballot, and balloting shall be conducted so as to afford all members a reasonable opportunity to vote.
-Every member must personally cast her/his vote.
+Every member must personally cast their vote.

-Section 7.
-Upon the close of the polls, all ballots shall be conveyed promptly to one location for the ballot count, unless the ballot is only for Campus Unit representatives.
+Section 8.
+Upon the close of the polls, all ballots shall be conveyed promptly to one location for the ballot count.
 The election committee shall count the ballots.

-Section 9.
-Following each election, the election committee shall report in writing a canvas of the results of the election to the Joint Council and at Campus Unit membership meetings.
-Results shall be released electronically and at Campus Unit membership meetings.
+Section 10.
+Following each election, the election committee shall report in writing a canvas of the results of the election.
+Results shall be released electronically.
 No protests to an election shall be considered unless raised within seven (7) days of the closing of the polls or at the next Joint Council meeting or Campus Unit membership meeting, whichever is later.
 A protest must either be in writing or made at the Joint Council meeting.
 If written, the protest must be actually received by the Local Union Election Committee before the deadline.

 - An Officer position and a position on a Committee